26 Common Barriers to Running for Office

 What if I don’t have a thick skin?

-There’s no getting around it: Running for office is tough work and will require building up your resiliency.
-But we can help you get comfortable with putting yourself out there by practicing taking risks and building up your mental toughness.
+There’s no getting around it: Running for office is tough and requires building resiliency.
+But we can help you get comfortable putting yourself out there by practicing taking risks and building up your mental toughness.
 And when you run for office, it’s important to have people on your team who you can go to for emotional support on the tough days.

 I don’t have the right career background.

-Pause: What do you think is the “right” career background for an elected official?
+Pause: What do you think is an elected official’s “right” career background?
 Answer: There is none!
-We need women from all backgrounds, from STEM, from business, from freelancing, from academia, from medicine, from construction, from the arts, and women who are stay at home moms, and everything in between.
+We need women from all backgrounds: STEM, the business community, freelancing, academia, medicine, construction, the arts, and women who are stay-at-home moms, and everything in between.
 We won’t have the best policies if we don’t have all different types of experiences at the table.

 I don’t know why I should run for office.

-Do you see a problem that you want fixed in your community but no one’s stepping up to take care of it?
+Do you see a problem you want fixed in your community, but no one’s stepping up to take care of it?
 Do your current elected officials represent your values or your particular community?
-If you answered yes/no to either of these questions, then you should consider running for office.
-If you care, you’re qualified and you have unique experiences and perspectives that should be represented at the decision-making table.
+If these questions spark an idea for you, you should consider running for office.
+If you care, you’re qualified and have unique experiences and perspectives that should be represented at the decision-making table.

 I don’t know where to find resources for running for office.

 Right here!
 She Should Run provides an approachable starting place for women to consider their potential in public leadership.
-We’ll help you figure out what office to run for, what makes you uniquely qualified and what your WHY is for running, and how you can prepare for a future run with our online Community and Incubator program.
+We’ll help you figure out what office to run for, what makes you uniquely qualified, your why for running, and how to prepare for a future run with activities like our Values Clarification worksheet or Skills Identification worksheet.

 I don’t have the time.

-Running for office requires dedication, commitment, a lot of time and hard work.
+Running for office requires dedication, commitment, a lot of time, and hard work.
 There’s no denying that.
-Depending on what level of office you run for, you may spend most of your time after work and on the weekends campaigning.
+Depending on the office level you run for, you may spend most of your time campaigning after work and on the weekends.
 Running for and serving at the local level requires a lesser amount of time than running for and serving in Congress.
-For example, serving in your city council is a part-time job, but may require more time and effort depending on the size of your city.
+For example, serving on your city council is a part-time job but may require more time and effort, depending on the size of your city.
 Serving in Congress or state-wide executive offices is a full-time job.
 But it’s important to remember your why and the community you want to serve.
 This will carry you through your campaign all the way to the end of your service.

-There will never be a “right” time to run for office and there will always be a reason you shouldn’t run.
-But if you care about your community and you want to make a difference, then it’s the right time.
-Check out our Step by Step Guide for Getting Started to Run for Office to determine why you want to run, what office you want to run, and when you want to run.
+There will never be a “right” time to run for office, and there will always be a reason you shouldn’t run.
+But it’s the right time if you care about your community and want to make a difference.
+Check out our So You’re Thinking About Running for Office page to determine why you want to run, what office you want to run, and when you want to run.

 Do I need to quit my job?

-Local elected office is not always a full-time job, unless you live in a large city like Washington, D.C. or Atlanta, GA.
+Local elected office is not always full-time unless you live in a large city like Washington, D.C., or Atlanta, GA.
 And it often doesn’t pay a lot, so you will want to keep the job you already have.
 It’s good to alert your employers that you are running for office.
-It is important to prepare financially if you do pursue elected office by finding out how much the position pays, how much of a time commitment it is, and how you will manage your situation.
+It is important to prepare financially if you pursue elected office by determining how much the position pays, how much of a time commitment it is, and how you will manage your situation.
 Asking questions like, “Does this pay?
 Will I need to quit my job?
 If I need to quit my job, how will I find supplementary income if the position doesn’t pay a lot?” is a good starting point in deciding to run for office.

 Tip: Your local city clerk or state’s secretary of state’s website can usually tell you how much an elected office pays.
-To find out how much of a time commitment an office is, we recommend getting coffee or sending an email to the person that currently holds the position you’re interested in to find out how much time they spend on average in their position.
+To find out how much of a time commitment an office is, we recommend getting coffee or emailing the person who currently holds the position you’re interested in to find out how much time they spend on average in their position.

 What if I have financial debt?

-Tip: Your fears will always be there, but you can get more comfortable with them with more experience.
+Tip: Imposter syndrome may always be there, but you can get more comfortable with it with more experience and practice managing your feelings about it.

 I don’t belong to a political party.

-With our current two-party system, it can be challenging to run as an Independent candidate at the federal level.
-However, if you’re considering running on the local level, you should know that many of the local positions are nonpartisan, meaning you don’t run as a Democrat or a Republican when you run.
-You’ll still want to know what your values are, why you want to run for office, and be able to share with voters why you’re the best candidate for the job, regardless of your personal political affiliations.
+With our current two-party system, running as an Independent candidate at the federal level can be challenging.
+However, if you’re considering running locally, you should know that many local positions are nonpartisan, meaning you don’t run as a Democrat or a Republican when you run.
+You’ll still want to know your values and why you want to run for office and be able to share with voters why you’re the best candidate for the job, regardless of your political affiliations.

 Nobody asked me to run for office.

-While we encourage people to ask more women to run for office, you absolutely do not need a permission slip to run.
+While we encourage people to ask more women to run for office, you do not need a permission slip.
 Ask yourself!
-You are uniquely qualified to run for office with your values, your unique leadership style, and your personal experiences.
-YOU would make a great candidate and you don’t need anyone else to tell you that.
-But we’re always here to provide some extra encouragement with our She Should Run Community made up of over tens of thousands of women from all across the country.
+You are uniquely qualified to run for office with your values, unique leadership style, and personal experiences.
+You would make a great candidate and don’t need anyone else to tell you that.

 I don’t feel connected to my community.

-You may be living somewhere knowing that you don’t want to live there forever.
-You can still run for office or pursue a public leadership role like joining a board and commission or volunteering for a local campaign.
-And you can get connected to your community by simply attending farmer’s markets, town events, or craft fairs!
-Being part of your community at any phase of life is rewarding and starting to meet people to have chats at non-political events is a great way to become comfortable as a community member.
+You may be living somewhere knowing you don’t want to live there forever.
+You can still run for office or pursue a public leadership role, like joining a board and commission or volunteering for a local campaign.
+And you can get connected to your community by attending farmer’s markets, town events, or craft fairs!
+Being part of your community at any phase of life is rewarding, and starting to meet people to have chats at non-political events is a great way to become comfortable as a community member.

 Your current community needs your leadership and your unique voice.
-It is important to know your community inside and out if you do run for office, so check out our Step by Step Guide for guiding questions on how well you know your community.
+Knowing your community inside and out if you run for office is important.

 I just don’t want to run for office.
 But I want to support in other ways!

 Hey, we get it.
-At the end of the day, running for office isn’t for everyone, but we still want you to become the best leader you can be and be an advocate for your community.
-Take our Role Call quiz to find out what role you can play in helping bring equal representation in politics.
+At the end of the day, running for office isn’t for everyone, but we still want you to become the best leader you can be and advocate for your community.
+Take our Role Call quiz to find out what role you can play in helping bring equal representation in politics and encourage a woman in your life to consider running for office.

 No More Excuses.
 Get Started Now.